 The Sydney Opera House (and the Sydney Harbour Bridge)

-I know I know it’s obvious, but this place is an icon!.
-It plays host to many of the world class symphonies like the Sydney Symphony, the Australian Ballet and the Opera Australia.
+I know, I know it’s obvious on any list of sights in Sydney, but this place is an icon!
+It plays host to many of the world-class shows, from symphonies like the Sydney Symphony to the Australian Ballet and the Opera.
 When you arrive in Sydney, get yourself down here and check out if there are any shows on, it’ll be a great experience if you manage to score some tickets.
 I’m proud to say I saw the ballet here a couple of years ago (i was trying to impress a girl, I don’t think it worked).

 The Bridge is an amazing site too, you can walk across it and get great views of the Opera house OR if you’re feeling rich you can climb to the top of it ($200).